 Facebook’s Net Worth

 |All information on 52-week range accurate as of Sept.
 26, 2018.|

 |CEO Mark Zuckerberg’s Net Worth||$72.2B*|

 One of the most reliable gauges for what a company is really worth is market capitalization, or market cap for short.
 The market cap is the value of all of the company’s stock combined, giving you a sense of what value investors are placing on the company based on the price it is trading at.

-Facebook’s market cap has ranged between a little under $350 billion and over $465 billion from May 2017 to early June 2018.
-Its stock has trended upward pretty much since mid-2013, but 2018 is proving difficult, with share value dropping dramatically in both July and September due to missed growth targets and talk of regulations on social media.
+Facebook’s market cap has ranged between a little under $360 billion and over $525 billion from September 2017 to 2018.
+Its stock had trended upward pretty much since mid-2013, but 2018 is proving difficult, with share value dropping dramatically in both July and September due to missed growth targets and talk of regulations on social media.

 Facebook Net Worth: $138.3B